somaproject/acqboard/docs/signalchain/signalchain.rst

 differential input to encoded binary data.
 This is a design chapter only; all figures are from simulation and design specifications.

-The Soma AcquisitionBboard signal chain can be partitioned into an analog signal conditioning section and a digital signal processing section.
+The Soma Acquisition Board signal chain can be partitioned into an analog signal conditioning section and a digital signal processing section.
 Here, the stages will be discussed independently, except where they overlap and integrate to produce the final output.